1601-mma2013/One_Call/README.md

        Occupation :

-1. Goal - Able to minimize the time taken when finding emergency number(hospital,police,fire station) at emergency moment.
+1. Goal - Able to minimize the time taken when finding emergency number(hospital,police,fire station) at emergency situation.

 2. Behaviour - Panic when something happen.